Overview

 Current Status

 Eric Volz was freed on December 21, 2007.
 The judges who decided he was innocent had their lives threatened for the decision.
-Nicaraguan President Daniel Ortega publicly condemned his release, despite the fact that personally signed Volz’ deportation order.
-On November 17, 2008, eleven months after his release, the Nicaraguan government reopened its case against Volz.
+Nicaraguan President Daniel Ortega publicly condemned his release, despite the fact that he personally ordered Volz’ deportation.
+On November 17, 2008, eleven months after his release, the Nicaraguan government illegally reopened its case against Volz.
 Under Nicaraguan criminal procedure, it is illegal to try someone in absentia.
 Volz responded by filing a lawsuit against the Nicaraguan government in the Organization of American States.
-That case is still pending.
+That lawsuit is still pending.

-Volz published a memoir about his experience and is the founder and Managing Director of The David House Agency, an international crisis firm that specializes in solving political and legal problems overseas.
+Volz published a best seller memoir, Gringo Nightmare, about his experience and went on to establish The David House Agency, an international crisis firm that specializes in solving political and legal problems overseas.